MicrosoftDocs/ATADocs/ATPDocs/lateral-movement-alerts.md

 **Description**:

 Attackers use tools that implement various protocols such as Kerberos and SMB in non-standard ways.
-While Microsoft Windows accepts this type of network traffic without warnings, [!INCLUDE [Product short](includes/product-short.md)] is able to recognize potential malicious intent.
+While Microsoft Windows accepts this type of network traffic without warnings, Defender for Identity is able to recognize potential malicious intent.
 The behavior is indicative of techniques such as over-pass-the-hash, Brute Force, and advanced ransomware exploits such as WannaCry, are used.

 **Learning period**: